Mikiyaas/COVID19-Dashboard-/README.md

 ### **Link to Live Demo**

-The live demo for this code portfolio can be accessed at [Click here](https://mikiyaas.github.io/COVID19-Dashboard-/).
+The live demo for this code COVID19-Dashboard can be accessed at [Click here](https://mikiyaas.github.io/COVID19-Dashboard-/).